resort-io/nyaa-watcher/README.md

 #### `watchlist.json`
-Contains the tags and regular expressions that the server will search for in the torrent titles.
+Contains the tags and regular expressions that the server will search for in the torrent titles, as well as the names of the Discord webhook entries.

-To create a watchlist entry, enter a value in the `name` field, and one or more values in the `tags` and/or `regex` fields.
+**To create a watchlist entry**, enter a value in the `name` field, and one or more values in the `tags` and/or `regex` fields.

 The server will download a torrent file when **one of three scenarios** are true:
-1. When a `tag` value matches a string sequence within the torrent title, and there are **no** `regex` values in the watchlist entry.
+1. When **one or more** `tag` values match a string sequence within the torrent title, and there are **no** `regex` values in the watchlist entry.
-2. When a `regex` pattern matches a string sequence within the torrent title, and there are **no** `tag` values in the watchlist entry.
+2. When **one or more** `regex` patterns match a string sequence within the torrent title, and there are **no** `tag` values in the watchlist entry.
 3. When **both** a `tag` and `regex` value match a string sequence within the torrent title.

 **Each watchlist entry must have at least one `tag` or `regex` value**.

 * `name` - Name for you to identify the entry.
 Not used when searching.
 * `tags` - Array of strings to search for in each torrent title.
-* `regex` - Array of regular expression patterns to search for in each torrent title (No delimiters or flags).
+* `regex` - Array of regular expression patterns to filter results found from `tags`, or can be used independently (No delimiters or flags).
 * `webhooks` - **Optional**: Array of strings holding the `name` values of the Discord webhooks from `webhooks.json` that will be notified when a torrent file downloads.